-We talked to Tom Glazer, CEO of Graphic Image & GiGi New York about the world’s finest leathers and material and here is what he said about.
+Tom Glazer, CEO of Graphic Image & GiGi New York tells us about the world’s finest leathers and materials.

 First of all, how are you and your family doing in these COVID-19 times?

 Tom Glazer: Very well.
 Effective mask-wearing and social distancing have done the job thus far.
 Only 2 cases among 70 employees over 10 months, neither of which spread.
 It is a blessing to come to a place each day and communicate with others.